lbrejon/lbrejon/README.md

 - :computer: I’m currently working on a new project **"Generation of realistic faces images using GANs and VAEs"** and the existant project **"[ChatBot](https://github.com/lbrejon/ChatBot)"** using NLP concepts.
 <!-- -  and the new projects: **"[Detection and localization of Asian hornets by fine-tunned CNN](https://github.com/lbrejon/Localization-of-Asian-hornets-by-fine-tunned-CNN)"**. -->

-- 🔭: Project recently performed:
+- 🔭: Projects recently performed:
     - 2021/10/10 **"[Web-scraping-jobs](https://github.com/lbrejon/Web-scraping-jobs)"**
     - 2021/04/15 **"[Localization-of-Asian-hornets-with-CNN-using-CAM](https://github.com/lbrejon/Localization-of-Asian-hornets-with-pre-trained-CNN)"**